Leaf vegetable

-Leaf vegetables, also called leafy greens, pot herbs, vegetable greens, or simply greens, are plant leaves eaten as a vegetable, sometimes accompanied by tender petioles and shoots.
-Leaf vegetables eaten raw in a salad can be called salad greens.
+Leaf vegetables, also called leafy greens, vegetable greens, or simply greens, are plant leaves eaten as a vegetable, sometimes accompanied by their petioles and shoots, if tender.
+Leaf vegetables eaten raw in a salad can be called salad greens, whereas leaf vegetables eaten cooked can be called pot herbs.

 Nearly one thousand species of plants with edible leaves are known.
 Leaf vegetables most often come from short-lived herbaceous plants, such as lettuce and spinach.
 Woody plants of various species also provide edible leaves.

 The leaves of many fodder crops are also edible for humans, but are usually only eaten under famine conditions.
-Examples include alfalfa, clover, most grasses, including wheat and barley.
-Food processing, such as drying and grinding into powder or pulping and pressing for juice, may be used to involve these crop leaves in a diet.
+Examples include alfalfa, clover, and most grasses, including wheat and barley.
+Food processing, such as drying and grinding into powder or pulping and pressing for juice, may involve these crop leaves in a diet.

-Leaf vegetables contain many typical plant nutrients, but since they are photosynthetic tissues, their vitamin K levels are particularly notable.
+Leaf vegetables contain many typical plant nutrients, but their vitamin K levels are particularly notable since they are photosynthetic tissues.
 Phylloquinone, the most common form of the vitamin, is directly involved in photosynthesis.

 Nutrition

 Spinach, as an example of a leaf vegetable, is low in calories and fat per calorie, and high in dietary fiber, vitamin C, pro-vitamin A carotenoids, folate, manganese and vitamin K.

-The vitamin K content of leaf vegetables is particularly high, since these are photosynthetic tissues and phylloquinone is involved in photosynthesis.
-Accordingly, users of vitamin K antagonist medications, such as warfarin, must take special care to limit consumption of leaf vegetables.
+The vitamin K content of leaf vegetables is particularly high since these are photosynthetic tissues, and phylloquinone is involved in photosynthesis.
+Accordingly, users of vitamin K antagonist medications, such as warfarin, must take special care to limit the consumption of leaf vegetables.

 Preparation

-If leaves are cooked for food, they may be referred to as boiled greens.
+If leaves are cooked for food, they may be referred to in the United States as boiled greens.
 Leaf vegetables may be stir-fried, stewed, steamed, or consumed raw.
 Leaf vegetables stewed with pork is a traditional dish in soul food and Southern U.S. cuisine.
-They are also commonly eaten in a variety of South Asian dishes such as saag.
-Leafy greens can be used to wrap other ingredients into an edible package in a manner similar to a tortilla.
-Many green leafy vegetables, such as lettuce or spinach, can also be eaten raw, for example in sandwiches or salads.
+They are also commonly eaten in South Asian dishes such as saag.
+Leafy greens can be used to wrap other ingredients into an edible package like a tortilla.
+Many green leafy vegetables, such as lettuce or spinach, can also be eaten raw, for example, in sandwiches or salads.
 A green smoothie enables large quantities of raw leafy greens to be consumed by blending the leaves with fruit and water.

 Africa

-In certain countries of Africa, various species of nutritious amaranth are very widely eaten boiled.
+In certain countries of Africa, various species of nutritious amaranth are widely eaten boiled.

 Celosia argentea var. argentea or "Lagos spinach" is one of the main boiled greens in West African cuisine.

 Greece

-In Greek cuisine, khorta (χόρτα, literally 'greens') are a common side dish, eaten hot or cold and usually seasoned with olive oil and lemon.
+In Greek cuisine, khorta (χόρτα, literally 'greens') are a typical side dish, eaten hot or cold and usually seasoned with olive oil and lemon.

 At least 80 different kinds of greens are used, depending on the area and season, including black mustard, dandelion, wild sorrel, chicory, fennel, chard, kale, mallow, black nightshade, lamb's quarters, wild leeks, hoary mustard, charlock, smooth sow thistle and even the fresh leaves of the caper plant.